-At the center of our life together is the Divine Service of Jesus Christ.
+At the center of our life together is Jesus Christ our Savior.
 Our Sunday service is a weekly remembrance and celebration of Jesus’ victory over sin, death and the devil through his death and resurrection.
 We also gather for other times of daily prayer, such as evening services during the seasons of Advent and Lent.

 The Lord’s Supper is celebrated every 1st, 3rd, and 5th Sunday of the month at Trinity.
 We believe that participation in the Lord’s Supper should be preceded by instruction in the teachings of Scripture and of our church, concerning this sacrament and other important articles of faith.
 We also believe that such participation serves as a public testimony of unity in faith among those who are communing together.
 We therefore do not follow an “open Communion” practice.

 We invite our guests to attend and hear Jesus’ Word with us.
 We do ask that our visitors wait to receive the Lord’s Supper with us until you have spoken with our pastor.
 We understand that this Holy Supper gives great and powerful gifts.
 In this way it is like a strong medicine.
 And just as a doctor does not prescribe medicine to a patient he has not examined, lest he cause harm to his patient, the pastor seeks to care for souls and not to do them harm.